NewsHillsborough County

 "Makes you feel pretty angry, cause she's a mother, she has children, and I wouldn't have been able to live if that happened to my wife," said Ronnie Parmer, who lives right next door to where the incident unfolded.
 "It's pretty tragic."

-Cintron was charged with murder in the second degree with a weapon, unlawfully hold or move a dead human body in unapproved conditions, tampering with physical evidence and tampering with a witness.
+Cintron was charged with murder in the second degree with a weapon, unlawfully holding or moving a dead human body in unapproved conditions, tampering with physical evidence, and tampering with a witness.

-Giselle was charged with tampering with physical evidence, unlawfully hold or move a dead human body in unapproved conditions, tampering with a witness and accessory after the fact.
+Giselle was charged with tampering with physical evidence, unlawfully holding or moving a dead human body in unapproved conditions, tampering with a witness, and being an accessory after the fact.

 "This was a brutal act of violence followed by a callous attempt to cover it up," said Sheriff Chad Chronister.
 "No life should ever be taken in such a senseless manner, and no attempt to conceal a crime will shield those responsible from justice.
 Our detectives were relentless, ensuring both individuals were held accountable, and they will now face the full weight of the law."